dqhieu/hieudinh-com/app/blog/exploring-the-swift-ui-layout-system.md

 tags: [SwiftUI, Swift]
 ---

 The SwiftUI layout system introduces a declarative approach to building interfaces, allowing you to focus on your design rather than manually calculating frames and positions.
-In this post, we'll discuss how the SwiftUI layout process works, review common layout containers (HStack, VStack, ZStack), and touch on more advanced topics like alignment guides, GeometryReader, and custom layouts.
+In this post, we'll discuss how the SwiftUI layout process works, review common layout containers (`HStack`, `VStack`, `ZStack`), and touch on more advanced topics like alignment guides, GeometryReader, and custom layouts.

 ---